nesovicelena/MOS-test/README.md

 ```bash
 python mos_test.py
 ```
 All results are being saved to the mos_scores.json file, please send me that file after you finish.
-Thank you !!!
+Thank you and happy listening !!!